-Figure 4.
-The extent of hypoxic and anoxic water in the Baltic Proper, 2004 - 2007
+Figure 5.
+Extent of hypoxic and anoxic bottom water in the Baltic Proper, Gulf of Finland and Gulf of Riga, August to October 1960 - 2009

 Policy relevance and policy references

 Oxygen levels are used as an indicator of eutrophication by both Helcom and OSPAR.
 It is listed as a core variable of the HELCOM COMBINE programme.
 Oxygen is delivered to the deep waters of the Baltic in the saline inflows that come through the Sound and Belt Sea, these inflows strengthen the stratification of the Baltic Proper however, which hinders the vertical transport of oxygen to the deep water.
 Hydrographic measurements (temperature and salinity) allow us to trace the inflows, and other water movements within the Baltic.
 The vertical stratification, which is governed by the temperature and salinity, inhibits the vertical exchange of heat, salt, nutrients and oxygen, and describes the separation between 'surface' and 'deep' waters.